antkaynak/Painterino-Online-Paint/README.md

 ## About This Project

 * You can draw to canvas and anybody in the room can see!
-* You can only delete what you draw.
+* You can only delete what you drew.
 * You can change the size as well as the color of your pen!
 * You can save the image to your local machine.
 * This application fully sports scaling and is responsive!